 - Wash work clothes separately from the family laundry if someone in your household works with lead.

-See the Health Department's Toy Safety Fact Sheet (PDF)
+See the Toy Safety Tips Fact Sheet (PDF)